We are Newcastle’s Termite Control Specialists

 - Don’t affix trellises, fencing or landscaping to exterior walls.

-To discuss strategies for Termite Control or to organise a termite inspection, give Newcastle Kill a Pest a call today!
+Above all to discuss strategies for Termite Control or to organise a termite inspection, give Newcastle Kill a Pest a call today!